 Payment can be accepted by either the issuing agency or the City of Grand Prairie.

-How can a prisoner get out of jail when arrested for a felony or misdemeanor (other than a Class C misdemeanor)?
+How can a prisoner get out of the detention center when arrested for a felony or misdemeanor (other than a Class C misdemeanor)?

 - Pay the bond at the Bond Desk of the county where the charge will be filed